vikrant8988/uber-data-engineering-and-analysis/README.md

 ## Introduction

 The goal of this project is to analyze Uber data to uncover insights on tipping patterns, trip frequency, and fare dynamics.
-This analysis was conducted using a variety of tools and technologies, including : GCP Storage, Python, Compute Instance, Mage Data Pipeline Tool, BigQuery, and Looker Studio.
+This analysis was conducted using a variety of tools and technologies, including : GCP Storage, Python, Compute Instance, Mage Data Pipeline Tool, BigQuery, SQL and Looker Studio.

 ## Architecture
 <img src="architecture.jpg">